Wild-Caught Farm-Raised Welfare Health and Safety Fun Facts

 From The Sea

 Commercial fishing vessels play a huge role in depleting marine populations and their habitats.
-Where over-fishing persists, it eventually causes fish populations to collapse because the populations cannot breed fast enough to replace the individuals removed by fishing.
-In 2006, the International Union for Conservation of Nature included our Atlantic cod on their list of fish that are being threatened with extinction, due in large part to extreme overfishing.
+Where overfishing persists, it eventually causes fish populations to collapse because the populations cannot breed fast enough to replace the individuals removed by fishing.
+Species of salmon, trout, and sturgeon are all on the IUCN’s threatened and endangered species list.
+While species such as cod, tuna, haddock, and halibut are all vulnerable to extinction, largely due to overfishing.

 Methods used by large-scale fisheries often prove deadly to many other marine creatures who share their home with commercially-targeted fish species.
 Most large scale fishing vessels use huge nets, long-lines and/or bottom trawls which often trap or fatally wound non-target species, such as dolphins, whales, sea lions, seals, manatees, and sea turtles.
 Bait and catch in nets and on lines also prove to be a fatal attraction to seabirds and other scavengers.
 Nets lost at sea indiscriminately catch and kill marine life.
 Some fisheries use dynamite or cyanide to bring fish to the surface, which greatly damages ecosystems such as coral reefs.